Kavita1306/Metacrafters--EVM-Proof-Beginner/README.md

 Increase the balance of the _address by _value.

-4.The contract has a burn function that decreases the total supply and the balance of the "sender" address by a given value:
+4. The contract has a burn function that decreases the total supply and the balance of the "sender" address by a given value:

 # Parameters:
 _add: The address from which the tokens will be burned.